rickystamton/Loan-Script-Library/READMETechnical.md

 new RowManager(sheet)
 ```

-**Parameters:**
+Parameters:

-- sheet (Sheet): The Google Sheets sheet object for the loan schedule.
+  * **sheet** (Sheet): The Google Sheets sheet object for the loan schedule.

-**Description:** Creates a RowManager instance for a given sheet.
+Description: Creates a RowManager instance for a given sheet.

-**handleInsertedRow(insertedRow)**
+#### handleInsertedRow(insertedRow)

-**Description:** Prepares a newly inserted row (at position insertedRow) in the schedule to represent an unscheduled payment.
+Description: Prepares a newly inserted row (at position `insertedRow`) in the schedule to represent an unscheduled payment.
 When the user inserts a blank row in the schedule area, this function should be called to set it up.
 It performs the following:

-- **Assign Period Number:** Determines a new period identifier for the inserted row that lies between the previous and next period.
-If the adjacent rows have period numbers, it averages them (e.g., if inserted between period 1 and 2, new period becomes 1.5).
-If inserted at the very top or bottom of schedule, it uses 0.5 or lastPeriod+0.5 accordingly.
+  * **Assign Period Number:** Determines an appropriate period identifier for the inserted row that lies between the previous and next period.
+If the adjacent rows have period numbers, it averages them (e.g. if inserted between period 1 and 2, the new period becomes 1.5).
+If inserted at the very top or bottom of the schedule, it uses 0.5 or lastPeriod+0.5 accordingly.
 The period number is placed in column B of the new row.
-- **Copy Balances:** Copies the ending Interest Balance (col O) and Principal Balance (col P) from the row above (previous row) into this new row as the starting balances for the unscheduled payment.
-It also sets Total Balance (col Q) as the sum of those, ensuring the new row starts with the correct carryover balances.
+  * **Copy Balances:** Copies the ending Interest Balance (col O) and Principal Balance (col P) from the row above (the previous row) into the new row as the starting balances for the unscheduled payment period.
+It also sets Total Balance (col Q) as the sum of those, ensuring the new row starts with the correct carry-over balances.
-- **Initialize Other Fields:** Sets the new row’s Period End, Due Date, Days to blank (because this row isn’t a scheduled period with its own due date), and Paid On to blank (user will fill in actual payment date).
-It sets Total Due (col G) to 0 (since this row itself doesn’t have a pre-computed due, it will be filled after entering payment), Total Paid to 0, Principal Due and Interest Due to blank (since it’s not a scheduled payment, those aren’t predetermined), and Fees Due to blank.
-Principal Paid, Interest Paid, Fees Paid are set to 0 as starting values (no payment recorded yet).
-Notes is left empty.
+  * **Initialize Other Fields:** Sets the new row’s Period End, Due Date, and Days in Period to blank (because this row isn’t a scheduled period with its own due date).
+Sets Paid On to blank (the user will fill in the actual payment date).
+It sets Total Due (col G) to 0 (since this unscheduled row doesn’t have a pre-computed payment due; it will be filled after the payment is entered), Total Paid to 0, and Principal Due and Interest Due to blank (not applicable for an unscheduled row).
+Fees Due is set to blank as well.
+Principal Paid, Interest Paid, and Fees Paid are initialized to 0.
+The Notes column is left empty.

-**Parameters:**
+Parameters:

-- insertedRow (Number): The sheet row number where a new row has been inserted (1-indexed, e.g., 9 if inserted after row 8).
-This should be within the schedule area (START_ROW to END_ROW).
+  * **insertedRow** (Number): The sheet row number where a new row has been inserted (1-indexed, e.g., 9 if inserted after sheet row 8).
+This should be within the schedule area (`START_ROW` to `END_ROW`).

-**Returns:** None.
-It directly populates the cells in the inserted row on the sheet.
+Returns: None.
+This function directly populates the cells in the newly inserted row on the sheet.
-**Usage:** Typically triggered by a custom menu item (or via the onEdit trigger if detecting a specific user action).
-After inserting a row in the sheet, call RowManager.handleInsertedRow(newRowNumber) to configure it.
-For example, if a user wants to record an extra payment between period 1 and 2, they would insert a row in the sheet (which becomes new row 9 if 8 was period 1, 10 was period 2), then the script should run this function to label it as period 1.5 and carry balances down.
+Usage: Typically triggered by a custom menu item or via an onEdit trigger when detecting a specific user action.
+For example, if a user wants to record an extra payment between period 1 and 2, they would insert a blank row in the sheet (say, new sheet row 9 if row 8 was period 1 and row 10 was period 2).
+After insertion, the script should run `RowManager.handleInsertedRow(9)` to label it as period 1.5 and carry over the balances from the previous period.

 ## Global Functions (Library Interface)